-The expansion of the internet lies parallel to the explosion of the child pornography market.
+The expansion of the internet lies parallel to the explosion of the child sexual abuse material market.

-The most shared child abuse file is currently being seen on over 2.5 million unique IP addresses.
+The most shared child abuse file has been seen linked with over 2.5 million unique IP addresses.

 50 - 150